AlexanderEggers/hitogo/README.md

  * **Minimum Android SDK**: Hitogo requires a minimum API level of 14.
  * **Compile Android SDK**: Hitogo requires you to compile against API 27.
- * **Required Android-Support Library**: Hitogo requires the version 27.0.0 of the support libraries "support-annotations" and "appcompat-v7".

 TODO
 -------------
-* More animations (fade, slide top down/up, slide left in/out, slide right in/out)
 * Unit testing
-* More examples
 * Full documentation (source code and wiki)

 Author